Pickled red onions, ready in hours!

-There is this quaint little taco shop I ate at 3 days in a row when visiting Asheville, North Carolina.
+There’s this little taco shop I ate at repeatedly when visiting Asheville, North Carolina.

-The thing that made their tacos so good?
+The thing that made their tacos so good?… The pickled veggies they piled on top.

-From pickled carrots, pickled radishes, and pickled jalapeños… But my favorite of all?
+From pickled carrots, pickled radishes, and pickled jalapeños… But my fave of all?

 Red onions, vinegar, salt, sugar, and herbs are the ingredients for pickled red onions.